 **Just to clarify the dish is called potato stuffing BUT title says "MASHED".
 I put mashed at the beginning because this helps to bring the post up in Google search hence making it visible**

-What is Caribbean style potato stuffing?
+What is Caribbean potato stuffing?

-First of all let me just clarify something, you don't actually stuff the potato into meat or otherwise, I know it sounds strange and contradicts the recipe name but we should respect one's culture even if it's not quite understood.
+I know it sounds strange and contradicts the recipe name but we should respect one's culture even if it's not quite understood.

 Now that I've cleared that up, you're probably wondering what purpose does this dish serve then?
 Good question!